JWST lensed quasar dark matter survey IV: Stringent warm dark matter constraints from the joint reconstruction of extended lensed arcs and quasar flux ratios: Data availability

 \section{Data availability}

-The data used in this article come from HST-GO-15320, HST-GO-15652, HST-GO-17917, HST-GO-13732 and JWST GO-2046.
+The data used in this article come from HST-GO-15320, HST-GO-15652, HST-GO-17917, HST-GO-13732 and JWST GO-2046\footnote{https://archive.stsci.edu/publishing/doi}.
 The raw data are publicly available online.
 Astrometry and and flux ratio measurements are presented by \citet{Nierenberg++14,Nierenberg++20,Keeley++24,Keeley++25}.
 Reduced imaging data for the systems analyzed in this work are available in the open-source software {\tt{samana}}, which also provides notebooks that perform the lens modeling and scripts to reproduce the dark matter analysis.